-If you would like to share your survivor story, please send it and a picture to us at firstname.lastname@example.org.
-We can also help you write it.
+We love to hear from our survivors!
+If you would like to send a picture and/or share your story, please send it to email@example.com.

 Stephanie Good of Louisville was diagnosed with triple negative breast cancer in July 2017.
 After a double mastectomy and chemotheraphy, Stephanie was motivated to participate in her first Race for the Cure in October of that year.
 “I thought that would be the only thing I would be involved in, but I have had time to reflect and realized that so many people were there for me, that I feel it is time for me to be there for others who are now going through breast cancer.”
 Since then, Stephanie has been a tremendous volunteer for Komen Kentucky – helping with the Race store in Oxmoor, the WWE event, the Pink UnTied, and other opportunities in the office.
 “I want to be around other strong women who have battled and won, or with women who are still battling.
 One thing I would tell someone after being diagnosed with breast cancer is that there is life after your diagnosis!
 You have the right to yell, scream, cry, punch your pillow, or be angry, but don’t stay there!!
 Get up, hold your head up high, and know that many, many people have your back, even if in that moment you feel alone, you are loved.”